bdwilliamson/academic-kickstart/content/publication/journal-article/drug-nem/index.md

 # Summary.
 An optional shortened abstract.
 summary: "We propose a method for using single-cell mass cytometry data to learn the optimal combination of cancer treatment options to assign to a given patient."

+projects:
+- collaborative-science
-tags: ["clinical-trials", "collaborative-science"]
+tags: []
-categories: ["collaborative-science"]
 featured: false

 # Custom links (optional).